Guide to Texas Solar

-Texas is among the highest solar-generating states in the United States, according to the U.S. Energy Information Administration.
+According to the U.S. Energy Information Administration, Texas has the highest solar-generating power in the United States.
 Its abundant geothermal resources in the east and south make it highly effective for solar energy generation.
-Given the rising cost of electricity in the Lone Star State, the low cost of solar panels, and concerns about power grid reliability, there’s never been a better time for Texans to go solar.
+Given the rising cost of electricity in the Lone Star State, the low price of solar panels, and concerns about power grid reliability, there’s never been a better time for Texans to go solar.

 Making the switch can yield drastic energy savings and help the environment — and thanks to current Texas solar panel incentives, going solar can also be affordable.
 We’ll discuss Texas solar incentives below so you can take advantage of solar energy without breaking the bank.